 About Eureka Tower Melbourne

 All great cities in the world have a great icon.
 And that icon is a point of recognition for it.
 And that’s what Eureka Tower is for Melbourne.
 It is a glistening, urban skyscraper in the modern, cosmopolitan city of Melbourne.
-It was named after the Eureka Stockade, which was a rebellion during the Victorian gold rush in 1854.
+It was named after the Eureka Stockade, which was a rebellion during the Victorian gold rush in 1854 and it is one of the famous places to visit in Melbourne.

 The Eureka Tower is more than just a tall building, it is a popular tourist spot.
 The tower stands tall at 297 meters (975 ft.).
 The building is gold plated and is next to the Yarra River, in the center of the Southbank precinct.
 The top 10 floors have 24 carat (99.9%) gold plated glass windows.
 There is a constant system of pumps moving water between the two 300,000 liter tanks so it can beat the wind-induced oscillations.